-10.0 INCOME, EXCLUSIONS FROM INCOME, AND DEDUCTIONS FROM INCOME the types and sources of income that are specifically excluded.
+11.0 INCOME, EXCLUSIONS FROM INCOME, AND DEDUCTIONS FROM INCOME

+To determine annual income HACM counts the income of all family members, excluding the types and sources of income that are specifically excluded.
 HACM will calculate income using the exact amount of dollars and cents and will not round any money amounts.
 Once the annual income is determined, HACM subtracts all allowable deductions (allowances) to determine the Total Tenant Payment.